11 Houseplants That Are Practically Invincible

 Succulents can thrive with little water so they make the perfect plant for those who may tend to forget watering.
 Try planting succulents in a DIY terrarium.
 After you plant your succulents, make these adorable dirty pudding cups.

 Jasmine plants produce white flowers that you can easily train to grow around a hoop.
 They do enjoy cooler temperatures at night and some daytime sunlight, making them a good option for winter growing.
-Did you know that jasmine makes a great ice cream flavor, too?
+If you want to enhance your collection of houseplants, check out this string of dolphins succulent plant.

 You can keep a staghorn fern thriving with medium light and moderate moisture.
 These ferns do well in baskets hung from the ceiling.
 Also, these edible landscaping ideas are so pretty!